Invest in a Program

 - Each year about 700 youth drop out of high school.
 Our dropout rate is nearly 20% higher than California.

 - A four year college degree increases lifetime earnings by $830,000.

-By providing tutoring, mentoring, counseling, and financial support, bridge programs are proven to increase the number of educationally under-served students who enroll in four-year universities and earn degrees.
+By providing tutoring, mentoring, counseling, and financial support, SCC student support programs are proven to increase the number of educationally under-served students who enroll in four-year universities and earn degrees.
 The goal is for these students to return to the community as leaders and mentors to future generations.

 - Puente Program primarily serving Hispanic students

 - Guardian Scholars Program supporting former foster youth

 - Veteran’s Affairs Center

 - Students Overcoming Adversity and Recidivism (SOAR) serving formerly incarcerated students